Soil Health Education for Massachusetts Agricultural Service Providers

 Proposed Solution

-The project strategy is to strengthen core knowledge of Soil Health science and practice among Extension and non-Extension ASPs so that they are more effective in offering information and advice to farmers.
+The project strategy was to strengthen core knowledge of Soil Health science and practice among Extension and non-Extension ASPs so that they are more effective in offering information and advice to farmers.

-We will establish a UMass Soil Health Working Group comprised of Extension professionals and faculty and graduate students across several UMass academic departments.
-This group will act as a clearinghouse, supporting knowledge exchange, facilitating advanced training on fundamentals of soil science and cutting-edge research in Soil Health, with a focus on interactive problem-solving.
-A key goal will be to increase the level of expertise in Soil Health among Extension personnel.
-Another goal will be to integrate the UMass Soil Testing Lab through participation in the Working Group and discussion of potential improvements to the Lab’s analytical offerings and practice recommendations.
+We established a "community of practice" among Extension professionals and faculty and graduate students across several UMass academic departments.
+More advanced members of this group acted as a clearinghouse, supporting knowledge exchange, facilitating advanced training on fundamentals of soil science and cutting-edge research in Soil Health, with a focus on interactive problem-solving.
+A key goal was to increase the level of expertise in Soil Health among Extension personnel.
+Another goal was to integrate the UMass Soil Testing Lab through participation in this community and discussion of potential improvements to the Lab’s analytical offerings and practice recommendations.
+Instead of just top-down sharing of expertise, we had broader communication to identify soil health needs and interests.
+This resulted in experts refining their messages and offerings as they gained valuable feedback from those figuring out what soil health means to their unique stakeholders.

-We will hold two winter Soil Health School training events for up to 50 Extension agents and other agricultural service providers, including UMass and external speakers.
-We will also offer 10 in-person and/or virtual workshops over three years, offered through Extension or in partnership with partners seeking to reach similar ASP and farmer audiences.
-We will support development of educational resources by Extension professionals in multiple programs, including factsheets, newsletter articles, video presentations, and conference presentations.
+We held Soil Health School training events Extension agents and other agricultural service providers, including UMass and external speakers.
+We offered in-person and virtual workshops.
+We supported development of educational resources by Extension professionals in multiple programs, including factsheets, newsletter articles, video presentations, and conference presentations.

 Agricultural Service Provider Interest